swcarpentry/python-novice-gapminder/episodes/02-variables.md

 *   The last line of an error message is usually the most informative.
 *   We will look at error messages in detail [later]({{ page.root }}/05-error-messages/).

+> ## Variables Persist Between Cells
+> Variables defined in one cell exist in all other cells once executed,
+> so the relative location of cells in the notebook do not matter
+> (i.e., cells lower down can still affect those above).
+> Remember: Notebook cells are just a way to organize a program:
+> as far as Python is concerned,
+> all of the source code is one long set of instructions.
+{: .callout}

 ## Variables can be used in calculations.